codeocean5214/taxation-assistant/README.md

 **LangChain v1.2+ | Llama 3.2 | 100% Free & Local**

-A production-ready RAG (Retrieval-Augmented Generation) system for corporate taxation policy Q&A, built with the latest LangChain v1.2 stack.
+A RAG (Retrieval-Augmented Generation) system for corporate taxation policy Q&A, built with the latest LangChain v1.2 stack.

 ## ✨ Features